Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 James J. Volker - Whiting Petroleum Corp.

 But we don't think we're the only ones thinking about this, most of the other operators there are, in my opinion, both finding the same thing and saying the same thing we are.
-I bet you'll find that on their calls that they are going to be raising their type curves and talking about greater efficiencies all across the Bakken (38:43).
+I bet you'll find that on their calls that they are going to be raising their type curves and talking about greater efficiencies all across the Bakken.

 Jeanine Wai - Citigroup Global Markets, Inc.

 Okay.
 So, I guess it sounds like there is opportunity to do more with less and things are going well.
-So, I guess on that point then, how do you think about revisiting the value proposition trades (38:55) on accelerating some of the Williston acreage value through divestitures but your trimming (39:01) the inventory which sounds like there is upside in inventory versus managing the balance sheet.
+So, I guess on that point then, how do you think about revisiting the value proposition trade on accelerating some of the Williston acreage value through divestitures, but you're trimming the inventory which sounds like there is upside in inventory versus managing the balance sheet.
 So, maybe with the new results, the value proposition is just a little bit.

 James J. Volker - Whiting Petroleum Corp.